athoye-fardeen/athoye-fardeen.github.io/_pages/research/thermal-environment.md

   <img src="/images/NDVI.jpg" width="80%" />
 </em></p>

 **The six-year mean NDVI stands at 0.261, indicating a low value and the prevalence of scarce vegetation in the study area.
 Throughout the years, the NDVI values remained notably low, with a majority of the region displaying negative NDVI values annually.**

+All data processing and analysis were conducted in Google Earth Engine.
+The complete script is available in the repository.

+📂 GEE Script: `gee/lst_indices.js`